Skip to Content

 WHAT TO WEAR FOR THIS PORTLAND SIGHTSEEING TOUR

-No matter what time of the year you go, it’s going to be windy.
+No matter what time of the year you go, it will be windy.
 That’s just the nature of being on a peninsula and driving on hills.

 So, I’d definitely wear a few layers and make sure your outer layer is wind-resistant.